• State Regulations in New Mexico

 Requirements for Seller and Buyer

-• Complete a bill of sale if the certificate of title is either lost or all of the reassignment boxes have been filled out already.
+• Complete a Bill of Sale (Form MVD10009), if the certificate of title is either lost or all of the reassignment boxes have been filled out already.
 Regardless, it is good to have a bill of sale simply to note the agreed-upon price.
 It also allows the seller to establish the current odometer reading.
 Both the seller and the buyer will need to sign the form.

 Requirements for the Seller